 Once a sales rep presents a proposal/demo, the prospect often raises questions or concerns (ideally in your CRM).

 Keep a record of these concerns, and what are the right approaches to answer them.
-Sharing this information with your sales team will ensure that your sales reps can respond to objections effectively and are ready with the most appropriate solutions to avoid any roadblocks to close the deal.
+Sharing this information with your sales team will ensure that your sales reps can respond to objections effectively and are ready with the most appropriate solutions to avoid any roadblocks to closing the deal.

 Concerns and rejections are common in sales.
 Any salesperson that lacks strength and the ability to roll with the punches (objections) from prospects will struggle in this stage of the sales process.
-You need a tough skin in sales and remember even a no is beneficial as it gives you feedback on what to focus on and improve.
+You need tough skin in sales and remember even a no is beneficial as it gives you feedback on what to focus on and improve.